alire-project/semantic_versioning/README.md

 ## Unicode

 By default, relational operators are accepted as plain ASCII sequences (`<=, >=, /=`) and as Unicode-encoded characters (`≤, ≥, ≠`).
 Unicode alternatives can be disabled in calls that accept textual input or produce corresponding output.

 ## Usage

 The public specifications are relatively small and intuitive.
-Check `semantic_versioning-demo.adb` for examples of use.
+Check the `tests/src` directory for examples of use.